ntjz-kakarot/PowerShell/README.md

-# PowerShell
+## PowerShell Scripts

-Random/basic scripts I created or modified from another source to meet our customer needs
+These are random/basic scripts I created or modified from other sources to meet specific customer needs.

-1. archive-zip-move-delete.ps1
+### 1. archive-zip-move-delete.ps1

-*One of our customers required a simple solution to compress their archived security logs in the Domain Controllers and send them to a file share folder.
+**Description:** One of our customers required a simple solution to compress their archived security logs in the Domain Controllers and send them to a file share folder.
 Once moved, the event log should be removed from the original location.
-Can be integrated with the Task Scheduler to automate the process.*
+This script provides that functionality and can be integrated with the Task Scheduler for automation.

-2. desktopFileMove.ps1
+### 2. desktopFileMove.ps1

-*In an audit review, a customer organization was asked to have an org-wide clean desktop policy.
-At first, I tired to implement a GPO that would deny write access to the desktop for users, but this was bound to be problematic in the long run.
-Then tried cacls/icacls.
-Eventhough that addressed the issue, I ended up with this script that I found on a website.
-The original script has been heavily modified to match the customer's need.
-This was implemented as a logon script*
+**Description:** During an audit review, a customer organization was advised to enforce an org-wide clean desktop policy.
+Initially, I tried implementing a GPO to deny write access to users' desktops.
+However, this approach presented potential long-term problems.
+As an alternative, I experimented with `cacls/icacls`.
+While it addressed the issue, I eventually settled on a script I found online.
+The original script was heavily modified to match the customer's specifications and was implemented as a logon script.

+### 3. automated_ODT.ps1
+**Description:** Isn't it annoying to install all the bloat from a standard Office ProPlus 2021 license?
+In that case, this script will come in handy.
+It will just install Word, Excel and Powerpoint.